Why would you want to backup server weekly?

 As we all know, one cannot be more serious about backing up data.
 Why would someone set weekly backups, instead of daily backup or even more frequent?
 If you have taken other procedures to protect your server, such as disk RAID array (RIAD 5, RAID 6) or Database Availability Group, rather than schedule backup daily, you can backup server weekly to save more disk space.
 If you want to run different types of backup each day a week, you can create a few weekly backup tasks.

+Method 1.
 Schedule weekly backup with Built-in tool

 Windows Server 2008/2008R2 have its built-in utility to configure a scheduled back task to run backups automatically.
 However, it can only set backup tasks to be performed once a day or more than once a day.
 Fortunately, there is a workaround to schedule windows server backup task by using Task Scheduler to run Wbadmin full backup.